saramic/republic-of-data/README.md

 ## Format

   - Upload as jupyter notebook format, can be either R or Python
-  - Include the library as well as the version that used in the notebook
+  - Include the library version that used in the notebook

 ## In progress